 Example of a logical model

 In the example model above, an extra entity Employment had been included with respect to the conceptual example model.
 With this entity, the relation between Person and Organization is further elaborated.
-Not only the cardinality is more detailed, the properties (attributes) can also recorded in detail by indicating the optionality and key for each attribute.
+Not only the cardinality is more detailed, but the properties (attributes) can also be recorded in detail by indicating the optionality and key for each attribute.

 As an addition to modeling on a logical level, a NIAM-like (Natural language Information Analysis Method) view is available for entity-relationship modeling.
 It is a variation of the Crow's Foot notation inspired by NIAM (Conceptual Schema and Relational Database Design by Sjir Nijssen & Terry Halpin (1989)).

 The notion of fact (type) is used to model relationships.
 A fact consists of two predicates, each defining the role of one of the entities involved in the relationship.

 In the above example model the top most fact defines the role "buys" for the customer in relation to the product, and the role "is sold to" for the product in relation to the customer.
 This gives the following predicates "A customer buys 0, one or more product" (displayed below) and "A product is sold to 0, one or more customer".